 So, some reminders: If you are tired, buzzed, angry, turn it off.
 Better yet, don’t turn it on.
 Wear safety gear; glasses and hearing protection at the very minimum…every time.
 Install all your safety gear before you turn it on.
 One cut or a thousand, do it right.
 If you are among those who think tools are ticking time bombs-they are not.
 They are like your family car.
 They are safe if you are safe.
 Be an example!

 Read the safety precautions in the front of your “Power Tool Woodworking for Everyone”, a couple of times a year, or more.
 Use your guards every time–I do!

 Know what you are doing.
-Read your manuals, watch good videos (not all of them are), ask someone else who knows what they are doing.
+Read your manuals, watch good videos (not all of them are-check out mine on YouTube), ask someone else who knows what they are doing.
 Ask yourself if you would let someone you love do what you are about to do.

 Finally, don’t do what I did: If you see someone doing something stupid, tell them.
 Be nice, be polite, be helpful, be tactful, but tell them.
 I am going to practice saying, “would you mind a suggestion…”.

 http://www.youtube.com/watch?v=u7sRrC2Jpp4 VERY SCARY, BUT ENLIGHTENING VIDEO— NOT MINE!!!
 Don’t use your guards?
 I think you will after seeing this!
 DO NOT ATTEMPT, PLEASE!